BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/15_3_Receiving_Bitcoind_Notifications_with_C.md

 ### Configuring `bitcoind` for ZMQ

-Bitcoin Core is is ZMQ-ready, but you must specify ZMQ endpoints.
+Bitcoin Core is ZMQ-ready, but you must specify ZMQ endpoints.
 ZeroMQ publish-sockets prepend each data item with an arbitrary topic prefix that allows subscriber clients to request only those items with a matching prefix.
 There are currently four topics supported by `bitcoind`:
 ```
 $ bitcoind --help | grep zmq | grep address